seeq12/directory-watch-connector/README.md

 This connector is written in C# and depends on and targets .NET Framework 4.8.
 If you do not have .NET Framework and need to install it, you may also need to restart your machine for the new version to take effect.
 If you are unsure what version of the .NET Framework you have installed, [this guide](https://learn.microsoft.com/en-us/dotnet/framework/migration-guide/how-to-determine-which-versions-are-installed) should be able to help.

-All the commands and script in this guide are supposed to run from the
+All the commands and script in this guide are supposed to run from the Windows Command Prompt (`cmd`).

+To get started developing this connector:
+1. Launch the Windows Command Prompt
+2. Change directory to the root directory of this connector.
+3. At the prompt, execute the _environment_ script: Type `environment`.

+Throughout this document, when we refer to the _build environment_, which is simply a command prompt or terminal window where you've executed the `environment` script as described.

 ## Integrated Development Environment (IDE)